-How to place your yacht for charter
+How to place your yacht rental for charter

 The pleasures of owning a yacht are virtually without parallel.
 The autonomy, the freedom, the sociability, the sport, the luxury, the interaction with the elements – it all feels like a very profound validation of your investment.
-And while owning, running and maintaining a yacht as the sole owner can be a labour-intensive and costly business, the sophistication of the modern charter market means that you no longer have to shoulder those responsibilities alone.
+And while owning, running and maintaining a yacht as the sole owner can be a labour-intensive and costly business, the sophistication of the modern yacht rental market means that you no longer have to shoulder those responsibilities alone.
 In fact, by offering your yacht for charter, it’s possible not just to ease the financial burden, but to safeguard the condition, value and effectiveness of your yacht, while retaining a great many of the pleasures that compelled you to buy it.

 The benefits of charter